 I was a pretty lean and scrawny seventeen-year-old kid back then… 5 foot 9 inches and all of 120 pounds – maybe 125 after a big meal.
 The man walks down the ladder facing outward as if it were a staircase.
 “Do you know how to work?
 This is hard work.”

 I give him a straight-forward answer: “I know how to work.”
-I must sound convincing because he tells me to come back in the morning at 5AM and to bring my lunch.
+I must sound convincing because he tells me to come back in the morning at 5AM with my lunch.
 Before I leave, another young guy appears from around the corner carrying a bucket of mortar.
 “Shane, come over here and meet the new hod carrier.”
 Turning to me my new boss asks, “What’s your name, anyway?”
 Shane sets down his bucket and extends his muddy hand.
 “Glad to meet ya.
 It’s about time we got some more help around here.”

 This is how the summer begins.
 My new boss’s name is Dave, and he is right about how much work this job requires.
 He pays $4 per hour, which is much more than the minimum wage of $2.30 per hour.
 Shane teaches me how to mix up the mud, and how to carry 8”x8”x16” concrete blocks (sometimes, two in each hand) while I climb the ladder as if it were a stairway.
 I can handle the smaller forty-seven-pound bags of Portland Cement, but am barely able to lift the ninety-four-pound bags.
 Shane and I are the ones who move several hundred pounds of stone from the ground to the roof.
 Indeed, this is hard work.
 We finish up the fireplace and chimney on this house and then move to a different house to build another.

 We work from 5 AM until the early afternoon when it gets too hot to function.
 By noon, our shirts are off and I cannot ignore a series of scars on Shane’s lower back.
-I guess they continue down onto his butt.
 I am shocked.
 I think, “Welcome to the real world.”
 I had received plenty of well-deserved spankings from my dad while growing up, but they were merely designed to get my attention, never anything that would leave a scar.
 It had only been a month previous that I received another dose of the real world – I had a co-op job in a local engineering office during my senior year of high school.
 A month before graduation, I learn that my boss had committed suicide over the weekend.
 I had heard of this type of tragedy before, but never anywhere this close-to-home.
 “Real life” is beginning to look pretty complicated compared to the pleasant childhood I am in the process of leaving behind.